Digicloud-Africa/appengine-react-tyepscript-firestore/README.md

-# App Engine TypeScript sample
+# App Engine React TypeScript Firestore sample

-This sample provides an example of how to compile TypeScript files while deploying to App Engine.
+This sample provides an example of how to run a React based TypeScript project deploying to App Engine and using firestore for managing state.

 The `gcp-build` NPM script is used to trigger the TypeScript compilation process.
 This step happens automatically when deploying to App Engine, but must